Where can I download wallaby.js?

 With other test runners you need to run tests manually, or configure them to run tests when you save your source code.
-They run all of your tests, and as your project grows, it takes more and more time to run all of the tests.
-Test execution results are displayed somewhere outside of your code editor, and that makes you pay the price of context switching to see the results.
+They run all of your tests, and as your project grows, it takes more and more time to complete the task.
+Test execution results are displayed somewhere outside of your code editor, and constant context switching is a productivity killer.

 Wallaby.js runs your unit tests immediately as you type, no need to run anything manually or even save files.
 The tool calculates and runs the minimum required number of tests affected by your code changes, so no matter how large your project grows - the feedback is almost instant.
 Test execution results, including code coverage, are displayed and updated in real time right where you need it — in your code editor, next to the line of code that you're editing.

 Can I use wallaby.js with Jasmine, Mocha, QUnit, AVA, or Jest?

 Yes.
 You can use your favorite testing framework, mocking framework (such as Sinon.js), assertion library (such as Expect.js, Should.js, Chai.js, Jasmine built-in one, etc.) with wallaby.js.

 Does wallaby.js support Angular.js, React, Backbone.js, Aurelia, etc.?